toomuchio/blog/using_sni_proxy_to_proxy_connections.md

 This is essentially how 'SmartDNS' services work, which allow you to watch video services from other regions just by changing your DNS settings.

-Yes you can just use a browner extension set to just proxy that domain, but then that has to be setup on every browser used and proxy parameters passed to every curl command.
+Yes you can just use a browser extension set to just proxy that domain, but then that has to be setup on every browser used and proxy parameters passed to every curl command.

-Solution will always ensure privacy as the TLS termination still takes place on the client as well, instead of doing a reverse proxy-proxy with Nginx/HAProxy there are some modules you can use that allow upstream connections via socks or http proxies.
+Solution will always ensure 'some-level' of privacy as the TLS termination still takes place on the client, instead of doing a reverse proxy-proxy with Nginx/HAProxy there are some modules you can use that allow upstream connections via socks or http proxies.